JorisAerts/js-array-pipe/README.md

 ## Computation

-The "computation" of the resulting array, meaning resolving the pipeline, will happen automatically upon element access
+The array is computed — using the pipes — upon element access on the ArrayPipe.
+The result of this computation is then cached, so that later element access doesn't need additional calculation anymore.